- Home

 What is PWSD doing to address discolored water?

 Our solution is two-pronged: we are mitigating the short-term impacts while developing a proactive long-term solution.

 Our current efforts include evaluation of our operations, seasonal maintenance activities, and continuing to implement proactive communications measures.

-Our current efforts include use of sequestration chemicals to help isolate the minerals that cause discoloration in the water, seasonal flushing activities, and continuing to implement proactive communication measures to help alert our customers when issues arise.
+We are using sequestration chemicals to help isolate the minerals that cause discoloration in the water, seasonal flushing activities, and continuing to implement proactive communication measures to help alert our customers when issues arise.

 What is PWSD doing when it opens up hydrants?

 Flushing is a routine maintenance activity that involves opening fire hydrants to release water.
 Water utilities conduct flushing to eliminate the minerals that settle in the pipes.
 These are the minerals that cause discolored water.
-Discolored water (or red water) primarily occurs when there are changes in seasonal water demands, such as in the spring and fall.
+Discolored water primarily occurs when there are changes in seasonal water demands, such as in the spring and fall.

 Households may experience discolored water during times of hydrant flushing and District water line maintenance.
 After the flushing or maintenance is completed in your area, run cold water to clear any discolored water in your service lines.
 Put this water to good use by watering plants or grass through a garden hose.